merdmann/muon-be/README.md

 This is the Gateway for the Muon Correlation experiment.

 THis server exposes the interface to the experiement equptment which allows to store meansurment data in real time.
-THe gateway stores the data on an MSQL database server.
+The gateway stores the data on an MSQL database server.
 ON the ither hand this server provides the GUI to access the measurement data on time basis.

 # The GUI